OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/virtual-machines-common-log-collector-extension.md

                 Set-AzureVMExtension -VM $VM -ExtensionName "AzureLogCollector" -Publisher Microsoft.WindowsAzure.Compute -PublicConfiguration $publicConfigJSON -PrivateConfiguration $privateconfig -Version 1.* | Update-AzureVM -Verbose

                 #
-                #We will check hello VM status toofind if operation by extension has been completed or not. hello completion of hello operation,either succeed or fail, can be indicated by
+                #We will check the VM status to find if operation by extension has been completed or not.
+The completion of the operation,either succeed or fail, can be indicated by
-                #hello presence of SubstatusList field.
+                #the presence of SubstatusList field.
                 #
                 $Completed = $false
                 while ($Completed -ne $true)